Easy Turkey Pot Pie

 This post may contain affiliate links.
 See our disclosure policy.

 This Turkey Pot Pie is one of our favorite ways to use Thanksgiving leftovers.
-With a flaky crust that is loaded with turkey and vegetables, you will want this to become part of your family tradition too.
+With its flaky crust loaded with turkey and vegetables, you’ll want to make it a part of your family tradition too!

 Spatula holding a slice of Easy Turkey Pot Pie over the whole Turkey Pot Pie.